Lecture notes on the formation and early evolution of planetary systems: Protoplanetary Disks

 \subsubsection{Temperature profile}

-Following the approach of \citet{frank02}, we derive the radial dependence of the effective temperature of an actively accreting disk by considering the net torque on a ring of width $\Delta r$.
+Following \citet{frank02}, we derive the radial dependence of the effective temperature of an actively accreting disk by considering the net torque on a ring of width $\Delta r$.
 This torque -- $(\partial G / \partial r) \Delta r$ -- does work at a rate,

 where $\Omega^\prime = {\rm d}\Omega / {\rm d}r$.
 Written this way, we note that if we consider the whole disk (by integrating over $r$) the first term on the right-hand-side is determined solely by the boundary values of $G\Omega$.
 We therefore identify this term with the {\em transport} of energy, associated with the viscous torque, through the annulus.
-The second term, on the other hand, represents the rate of loss of energy to the gas.
+The second term represents the rate of loss of energy to the gas.
 We assume that this is ultimately converted into heat and radiated, so that the dissipation rate per unit surface area of the disk (allowing that the disk has two sides) is,

 where we have assumed a Keplerian angular velocity profile.
 For blackbody emission $D(r) = \sigma T_{\rm disk}^4$.
 Substituting for $\Omega$, and for $\nu \Sigma$ using the steady-state solution given by equation (\ref{eq_steady}), we obtain,